 Delta Phi Alpha is a national honorary society for outstanding students of German.
 Eligibility depends upon the completion of four semesters of German with a grade of B+ or better and evidence of continued interest in the German language and culture.
 The Gamma Alpha chapter at Wabash was founded in 1947.

-Eta Sigma Phi is a national classical honorary fraternity, which recognizes outstanding students of Latin and Greek and promotes interest in classical study.
+Eta Sigma Phi is a national honorary society for classical studies, which recognizes outstanding students of Latin and Ancient Greek and promotes interest in the study of classical antiquity.
 The Wabash College chapter was established in 1954.

-The Hovey Honorary Chemical Society was founded during the first annual Wabash Chemistry Week, in 2012.
+Hovey Honorary Chemical Society was founded during the first annual Wabash Chemistry Week, in 2012.
 At its core, the society embodies an ongoing Wabash tradition of celebrating the achievements of our outstanding students.
-Initiates are selected for their superior performance in chemistry and biochemistry courses
+Initiates are selected for their superior performance in chemistry and biochemistry courses.

 Phi Sigma Iota is an honorary society for students interested in classical and modern languages.
 The Wabash chapter was founded in 1979.
 Students are initiated into the society based upon excellence and evidence of continued interest in classical or modern language.

 Psi Chi is an international honorary society whose mission is to recognize and promote excellence in the science and application of Psychology.
 A declared major or minor in Psychology, academic excellence in Psychology, and overall academic excellence are required for election to membership.

 Sigma Pi Sigma is the national physics honor society that honors outstanding scholarship in physics; encourages interest in physics among all students; promotes an attitude of service among its members toward their fellow students, colleagues, and the public, and provides a fellowship of persons who have excelled in physics.